MinecraftForge/Documentation/docs/utilities/oredictionary.md

 ## OreDictionary Name Convention

 !!! note
-    Unlike registry names, you do not want the OreDictionary name to be too unique.
-Follow these conventions for the most compatibility.
+    Because OreDictionary names are meant to be shared between items from different mods, they should be fairly general.
+Use a name that other mods are likely to use, based on these conventions.

 All OreDictionary names should be camelCase (compound words that begin with a lowercase letter, where each successive word begins with a capital letter).
 Avoid spaces or underscores.